socialmetrix/echo-api/README.md

 ```

 ##API base URL
 Our current API uses your **Echo Instance** as **base url**.
-Your instance is defined at your URL, e.g.: http://socialmetrix-lat.smxecho.com/ , then your instance is `socialmetrix-lat`.
+Your instance is defined at your URL; if, for example, your URL is: http://socialmetrix-lat.smxecho.com/ , then your instance is `socialmetrix-lat`.

 Once you have the instance, you can setup the base url as follows:
 `http://$INSTANCE.smxecho.com/ws/$INSTANCE/echo`